 First, let's talk about those emergency situations where the flood has already occurred.
 Is there something you can still do?

-We haven't mentioned that sometimes you will find yourself in an emergency situation where you'll need to build any flood barrier as soon as possible.
+We haven't mentioned that sometimes you will find yourself in an emergency situation where you'll need to build a flood barrier as soon as possible.
 For that purpose, you will have no other option than to use the dirt you have in the backyard.

 The second thing - think of your property's terrain topography.
 It is very important to consider the entire yard's expanse because this way you'll be capable of routing the flood in the proper way.